-A fuel credit card is a co-branded payment card, usually partnered with IndianOil (IOCL), Bharat Petroleum (BPCL) or Hindustan Petroleum (HPCL).
-Its purpose is simple — reduce your petrol and diesel expense without changing your driving habits.
+A fuel credit card is a co-branded payment card linked with petrol companies like IndianOil (IOCL), Bharat Petroleum (BPCL), or Hindustan Petroleum (HPCL).
+The goal is straightforward — reduce what you spend on petrol and diesel without changing how often you drive.

-When a normal credit card is used at a petrol pump, banks charge around a 1% fuel surcharge plus GST.
-Fuel cards reverse this fee and additionally provide reward points or cashback typically worth 2% to 8%, which can later be redeemed as free fuel.
+When you swipe a regular credit card at a petrol pump, banks usually charge about a 1% fuel surcharge plus GST.
+Fuel credit cards waive this charge and also give reward points or cashback — typically equal to about 2% to 8% value — which can later be redeemed as free fuel.

 Main Benefits You Actually Receive